-In his Institutes of Elenctic Theology, in the first volume, Francis Turretin (1623-1687) includes a section on the irrefutable demonstration of the existence of God.
+In his Institutes of Elenctic Theology, in the first volume, Francis Turretin (1623-1687) includes a section on classical arguments for the existence of God.
 By the way, elenctics pertains to the persuading of non-Christians of the truth of the Christian faith (particularly the gospel).
 In the third topic of the first volume, the question is posed: “Can the existence of God be irrefutably demonstrated against atheists?
 We affirm.”
 It is here that Turretin takes up the task of demonstrating the existence of “The One and Triune God” (the title of the third topic), a demonstration he says is “irrefutably demonstrated”.
 Of course, one should not think that irrefutably demonstrated means that all atheists are going to denounce their atheism after being confronted with such arguments.
-Rather, it means there is no reasonable counter-argument that can be given; the premises supplied are true, and their conclusion of the existence of God is likewise therefore true.
+Rather, it means there is no reasonable counter-argument that can be given; the premises supplied are true, and their conclusion of the existence of God is therefore true.
 If someone wishes to assert an absurdity so as to escape the truth, leave them to their absurdity.

 Turretin recognizes that the truth of God can be known “because God has condescended to reveal himself to us both in nature and in the Scriptures….”
 [3.1].
 Indeed, the bulk of his argumentation is rooted in creation (or nature).
 He responds affirmatively to the question of whether “a knowledge of the deity is implanted in men by nature, that no one can be wholly ignorant of him; or whether the existence of God can be demonstrated by unanswerable arguments, not only from the Scriptures, but also from nature herself” [3.
 4].